 • The short-term student visa (Type C) is for students or researchers who plan to participate in a course or research project in Portugal for less than 90 days.

-• The long-term student visa (Type D) is for students and researchers researching or studying in Portugal for more than 90 days.
+• The long-term student visa (Type D) is for students and researchers studying in Portugal for more than 90 days.

 The Type D visa requires non-EU students to apply for a year-long Residence Permit once they arrive in Portugal.
 After the year, the residency permit can be renewed for up to five years at a local AIMA office.

-Here’s a list of the required documents for a Student Schengen Visa to Portugal:
+Here’s a list of the required documents for a student visa to Portugal:

-• A valid passport or travel document with at least two blank pages
+• Your passport or travel document with at least two blank pages for your visa

 • A completed and signed visa application form